-More aggressive methods to clean concrete, such as shot-blasting and scarifying, are required for removing thicker layers of material, like epoxies, gypsum-based underlayments, thinset mortar under ceramic tile, and raised concrete "caps" installed to cover up electrical or plumbing repairs.
-Shot-blasting or scarifying may also be necessary to clean concrete with a very rough texture or embedded staining.
-These methods do compromise the cement surface of a concrete floor, and need to be followed by grinding to smooth the surface.
-These methods may require a concrete overlay, also, to cover scratches, furrows and exposed aggregate.
+More aggressive methods to clean concrete, such as shot-blasting and scarifying, are required for removing thicker layers of material, like epoxies, gypsum-based underlayments, thinset mortar under ceramic tile, and raised concrete "caps" covering up electrical or plumbing repairs.
+Shot-blasting or scarifying may also be necessary to clean concrete with a very rough texture or deeply embedded staining.
+These cleaning methods do compromise the cement surface of a concrete floor, leaving ridges or "row" marks.
+Therefore, they need to be followed by grinding to smooth the surface.
+These methods may also require a thin cement overlay to resurface the concrete and cover scratches, furrows and exposed aggregate.

-Getting concrete clean does not always require grinding.
-If concrete has not previously been treated, scrubbing with a rotary floor machine, using a black stripping pad, cleaning detergent, and warm water is also effective.
-A couple passes using this process will get up the majority of dirt, dust and drywall mud.
-Anything left behind will then show up clearly enough on the wet concrete, and be sufficiently softened, to be removed with a 4" wallpaper scraper.
+Getting concrete clean does not always require an aggressive method grinding, shot-blasting or scarifying.
+If concrete has not previously been treated, scrubbing with a rotary floor machine, using a black stripping pad, cleaning detergent, and warm water can also be effective.
+A couple passes in crisscrossing directions will usually get up the majority of dirt, dust and drywall mud.
+Anything left behind then shows up clearly enough on the wet concrete, and has been sufficiently softened, to be scraped off with a 4" wallpaper razor scraper.
 An angle grinder fitted with a lightly abrasive sanding disc can also be used for spot removal.
-Unfortunately, some blemishes caused by chemicals and solvents during the building process cannot be detected during cleaning, and only show up after the staining process.
-These blemishes can only be fixed by engraving them out, and touching up with stain, or through "faux finishing".
+Some blemishes caused by chemicals and solvents during the build-out process cannot be detected during cleaning, and only show up during the concrete staining process.
+Such blemishes can only be removed by engraving them out with a Dremel-type tool, and then touching up with stain; or through "faux finishing" using artist tints.

-Making concrete sound enough for the installation of acid-stained and other decorative concrete flooring, like polished concrete, metallic epoxy and overlays, means using one or more of three applications: 1) patching small holes and divots; 2) crack repair; and 3) rebuilding of damaged or missing sections of concrete.
+Making concrete sound enough for the installation of acid-stained or other types of decorative concrete flooring, like polished concrete, metallic epoxy and cement overlays, will generally mean using one or more of three repair applications: 1) patching small holes, indentations and divots; 2) repairing cracks; and 3) rebuilding damaged or missing sections of concrete.

 Patching is necessary on almost every concrete floor prior to staining.
-Small chips or missing pieces of concrete are commonplace, and may look natural enough not to need to be addressed.
-But larger spalling, and holes left by nails from carpet tack strips or the removal of bolts, does stand out.
-This type of patching can effectively be done with cement grouts and epoxy repair materials.
-But these materials require at least several hours to dry, and in some cases need to sit overnight.
-This may not present a problem if there is a great deal of patching to be done.
-But if it's only a small amount, and the next step of a flooring project needs to proceed quickly, there are specialized, structural, urethane and polyurea repair products than can be used, which dry in a matter of minutes.
+Small chips or missing pieces of concrete are commonplace, and may look "natural" enough, or so inconspicuous, as to not need to be addressed.
+But larger areas, like sections of "spalling", and half-dollar-sized holes left by nails from carpet tack strips, or the removal of bolts, do stand out.
+Patching this type of damage can effectively be done with cement- or epoxy-based grout repair materials.
+But these materials require at least several hours to dry; and in some cases need to sit overnight.
+This may not present a problem, if there is a great deal of patching to be done that takes a good part of the day.
+But if it's only a small amount, and the next step of a flooring project needs to proceed quickly, there are specialized, two-part urethane- and polyurea-based repair products than can be used, which are typically mixed with sand and dry in a matter of minutes.

-Cement grouts and epoxies can also be used to repair cracks, but since crack repair is a two-step process, urethane or polyurea repair materials are preferred since they set up quickly, and the second step of the process - removing excess material from the surface - can begin almost immediately.
-There are "structural" urethanes and polyureas for stable cracks, and "semi-rigid" ones for cracks that may continue moving.
-The excess material from structural repairs must be ground off, while excess material from semi-rigid repairs has to be shaved flush with a long-handled razor scraper.
+Cement- and epoxy-based grout repair materials can also be used to repair cracks, but since crack repair is almost always a two-step process, urethane- or polyurea-based repair materials are preferred.
+They set up much more quickly, and the second step of the process - removing excess material from the surface - can begin almost immediately.
+There are two categories of urethanes and polyurea crack repair materials: 1) "structural", for stable cracks; and 2) "semi-rigid", for cracks that may continue to move.
+The excess material from structural repairs cures so hard that it must be ground off, while the excess material from semi-rigid, which remains flexible, must be shaved flush with a long-handled razor scraper.

-Since patches, crack repairs and rebuilt sections of concrete usually do not blend in color with the main body of a concrete floor, it is often important to mix color with the repair material beforehand, if the concrete floor is going to be stained.
-That way, remaining imperfections may not stand out, or faux finishing techniques may be used to conceal them.
-Even if the repairs do stand out, for example after plumbing and electrical repairs or upgrades, the overall appearance may not be objectionable, if the repairs are few in number, or they be incorporated into the overall design of the floor.
-As with drywall mud, paint and other construction contaminants on a concrete floor, much of the damage happens during the build-out process and may be prevented by using a temporary, protective floor cover covering.
+Lastly, since patches, crack repairs and rebuilt sections of concrete usually do not blend in color with the main body of a traditional, gray concrete floor, it is often important to mix color, such as color hardener, powdered pigment, or liquid colorant, with the repair material beforehand, if the concrete floor is going to be decoratively stained.
+That way, remaining imperfections from the repairs may not stand out, or faux finishing techniques may easily be used to conceal them.
+Even if the repairs do stand out, for example after large, saw-cut plumbing and electrical repairs or upgrades, the overall appearance may not be objectionable, if the repairs are few in number.
+Or, they can be incorporated into the overall design of the floor.
+Much of the structural damage that happens to a concrete floor occurs during the build-out process and may be prevented by using a temporary, protective floor cover covering.